 Day 3: Breakfast: Oatmeal with dried fruit and honey.
 Lunch: Butter & Herb Pasta Dinner: Make Camp Soup

-Day 4: Breakfast: Grits with canned butter.
+Day 4: Breakfast: Grits with canned or powdered butter.
 Lunch: Spam Sandwich.
-Dinner: Spaghetti (Make an easy red sauce with canned tomatoes and italian spices.)
+Dinner: Spaghetti (Make an easy red sauce with canned tomatoes and Italian spices.)

 Day 5: Breakfast: Eggs & buttered toast.
 Lunch: Dried fruit and peanut butter.
-Dinner: Chicken Noodle Soup (Use canned chicken, canned veggies, pasta, and boullion.
+Dinner: Chicken Noodle Soup (Use canned chicken, canned veggies, pasta, and bouillion.

 Day 6: Breakfast: Canned Fruit & Granola.
 Lunch: Chicken & Rice Dinner: Taco dip (Use canned ground beef, canned cheese, and taco seasoning, use saltines to dip into the taco mix.)